puff2002/COMPSCI5012_IT_CW/research.md

 5. Coursework compliance scaffolding (what must be built/reported)
 6. Theory context (lecture references to guide implementation choices)

-It does **not** currently execute or deliver user-facing behavior because implementation assets are absent.
+It does **not** currently execute or deliver user-facing behavior from this repository because in-repo frontend implementation assets are still absent.

 ## 12) Key Specificities and Risks to Preserve